-4.10 Shari'a has been formally adopted by the TFG as the legal basis in Somalia.
+4.17 Shari'a has been formally adopted by the TFG as the legal basis in Somalia.
 (Garowe Online, 19 April 2009) [35ai] Al Shabaab run their own Shari'a courts, in southern and central Somalia.
 In Kismaayo, there have been two public amputations, at least one public stoning to death and public floggings.
-(BBC, 20 May 2009) [8b] Journalists are tightly controlled; the hijab (head covering though women are expected to cover [something missing here?
-Repeated below?] - is mandatory for women; and Sufi Muslim graveyards levelled (BBC, 8 June 2009) [8af].
+(BBC, 20 May 2009) [8b] Journalists are tightly controlled.
+(BBC, 8 June 2009) [8af].
 Al Shabaab's strict interpretation of Islam has also extended to everyday life.
 For example women are now expected to wear the hijab [meaning 'barrier' or 'partition' in Arabic, and is often interpreted as being a head covering] with Al Shabaab demanding that women are covered from "head to toe".
 (BBC, 20 May 2009) [8b] Religious differences have been the key point to conflicts in central Somalia, particularly at Webho in June 2009.
 (Garowe, 7 June 2009) [35bc]